 Mistakes to Avoid When Running a Restaurant Business

 Running a restaurant business is not as simple as it may seem.
 It requires a creative strategy and meticulous planning.
 Unfortunately, 60 percent of all restaurants are out of business within their first year.
 About 80 percent go out of business in their first five years.
 Keeping reading to learn about common management mistakes that you need to avoid.
+You can discover the best restaurants for sale before thinking about where to set up your restaurant

 - Hiring the Wrong Employees